25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useImperativeHandle` Hook

-`useImperativeHandle` customizes the instance value that is exposed to parent components when using `ref`.
+`useImperativeHandle` customizes the instance value that is exposed to parent components when using `ref`

+- Lets you customize the handle exposed as a `ref`

 ```jsx
 useImperativeHandle(ref, createHandle, [deps]);